 - Color: Each handwoven rug contains a unique shade and pattern.
 Keep in mind that your area rug might have a slightly different color from what you expect because dye lots tend to change.

-- Shedding: New wool rugs shed, but to make a wool rug stop shedding, you can vacuum it at least once a week.
+- Rug Shedding Spray: New wool rugs shed, but to make a wool rug stop shedding, you can vacuum it at least once a week.
 Depending on the foot traffic and use of the rug, the shedding usually subsides after several weeks of regular vacuuming.
-You can get a wool rug to stop shedding by vacuuming it and using rug shedding spray according to the manufacturer’s instructions.
+You can get a wool rug to stop shedding by vacuuming it and using the best rug shedding spray according to the manufacturer’s instructions.

 - Creases: When your carpet first arrives at the house, it may feature temporary creases after being rolled up or folded during shipment.
 To get rid of these marks, you can reverse roll it and allow the material to relax overnight.